prettier/plugin-php/README.md

 npm install @prettier/plugin-php
 ```

 But if your prettier-vscode version is upper than 2.0.0, you should install this plugin in your project folder.
+You should change to use the following workaround to enable PHP support anyway:

 ```bash
 cd ~/your project folder/